 NIH Director’s Lecture

-As part of NIH’s Wednesday Afternoon Lecture Series, the Director’s Lectures feature leading researchers from around the globe.
-Nominated by scientists and interest groups throughout NIH, the NIH Director specifically approves these annual lectures.
-There are approximately three NIH Director’s Lectures per year.
+The Director’s Lectures feature leading researchers from around the globe.
+Nominated by scientists and interest groups throughout NIH, the speakers are specifically approved by the NIH Director.
+There are typically three NIH Director’s Lectures per year.

 The goal of the Boyden laboratory is to achieve ground truth understandings of complex biological systems, including entire cells and entire brains, and to use such insights to improve the human condition through novel inventions and therapeutics.
 To make this possible, Dr. Boyden and his colleagues are currently creating technologies that enable comprehensive observation and control of biological systems, aiming for molecular precision, millisecond resolution, and whole organ scale.